 Is HHC stronger than Delta 9 THC?

-The potency of HHC when compared to Delta 9 is difficult to articulate exactly.
+The potency of HHC when compared to Delta 9 and other hemp products is difficult to articulate exactly.
 This is simply due to the fact that a lot of different factors come into play that are specific to the user.
-That said, with all factors equal HHC looks to be around 80% as potent, or intoxicating than Delta 9 THC, while HHC is around 20% more potent than Delta 8.
+That said, with all factors equal HHC looks to be around 80% as potent, or intoxicating as Delta 9 THC, while HHC is around 20% more potent than Delta 8 THC.

 Does HHC Get You High?